 Internship, Semester Abroad, Self-initiated Project

-In 2015 alone, at the outset of the Bachelor track, eleven students (out of around 40 in the fifth semester class) visited foreign partner universities in Australia, Great Britain, Switzerland, Turkey and South Korea.
-As an organizers of the fifth semester exchange abroad initiative, I wholeheartedly support our students’ ongoing global integration.
+In 2015 alone, at the outset of the Bachelor track, eleven students (out of around 40 in the fifth-semester class) visited foreign partner universities in Australia, Great Britain, Switzerland, Turkey, and South Korea.
+As an organizer of the fifth-semester exchange abroad initiative, I wholeheartedly support our students’ ongoing global integration.

 In addition, I also like to continue to include students of other specializations in the pursuit of artistic handcraft and offer, for example, an evening life drawing class in a relaxed atmosphere, which all students can join, regardless of specialization and semester affiliation.
 Life Drawing sessions are accomplished in collaboration with the international film school köln, which is also located in our office block.

 “Art as Experience” using the Example of two Subjects

 During the course of his/her studies, a student specializing in Game Art will encounter a wide variety of subjects, such as the Creative Process, which deals with the development of conceptual and practical design, life drawing, modeling, or animation.

 I would like to focus especially on my two main subjects: